Interim and precautionary measures - Bulgaria

 1 What are the different types of measures?

 According to Article 391 of the CPC, securing of a claim is permitted where, without such interim measures, it would be impossible or quite difficult for the plaintiff to implement the rights ensuing from the judgement and when: a) the claim is supported by sound documentary evidence, or b) a guarantee is to be provided in an amount determined by the court as per Articles 180 and 181 of the Obligations and Contracts Act (OCA).
-A guarantee may be requested even when there is sound documentary evidence.
+A guarantee may be requested at the court’s discretion even when there is sound documentary evidence.

 According to Article 397 (1) of the CPC, the law provides for the following interim measures:

-- Seizure of immovable property,
+- seizure of immovable property,

-- Attachment of movable assets and receivables, including attachment of shares in a company,
+- attachment of movable assets and receivables, including attachment of shares in a company,

-- Other adequate measures determined by the court, including impounding of a motor vehicle and stay of enforcement.
+- other adequate measures determined by the court, including impounding of a motor vehicle and stay of enforcement.

 2 What are the conditions under which such measures may be issued?